Custom Search

 Living Conditions

 The Sarplaninac is not recommended for apartment life.
 It has an all-weather coat and will be content to live and sleep outdoors.
 His character demands a zesty, outdoor life.
-They will do best living on a farm with a flock to protect.
+He will do best living on a farm with a flock to protect.

 Exercise